listguy/pre-course-2021-final-boilerplate/README.md

 ![edit button](./src/images-and-videos/edit-button.PNG)

-once you click on the edit button the text inside the item can be changed, the pencil icon will be changed to a check mark just like so :
+once you click on the edit button the text inside the item can be changed, just *double click* the text and change it. the pencil icon will be changed to a check mark just like so :

 ![check mark](./src/images-and-videos/done.PNG)